tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 The second-best thing is to use our scanner.
 We extended [TLS-Scanner] to include tests for the vulnerabilities presented in our paper.
 You first need to build the scanner (or get its docker image) and then run it against your server.
-Then there are two parameters you might want to pass to the scanner:
-- `-connect [host]` This is required and specifies which host (including port) to scan
+To run the scanner against a host (including port) you need to provide the  `-connect [host]` parameter.
-- `-scanDetail NORMAL` This specifies in which depth the tests should be performed.
+In addition you can specify `-scanDetail NORMAL` to change how thorough the tests should be.
 A higher detail takes more time, but might reveal more issues.
 We used `DETAILED` for our experiments, but `NORMAL` should be sufficient for most cases.

 ### Running with Docker